Illewong, New South Wales: Queen Bee Copper Mine

 Before Illewong, the area was known as Bee Mountain.
 Gold was discovered there in June 1889 and, by August 1889, there had been a minor gold rush.
 Although some prospecting continued into the early 1890s, the field did not have a large and rich gold deposit, unlike the recently established gold mines around Wrightville.
 In June 1902, a rich deposit of copper ore was discovered, and leases were taken out over 80 acres of land.
 The Queen Bee Copper Mining Company was established on 26 November 1903; its directors were local men from Cobar and Wrightville.
 The development of the Queen Bee mine and erection of its smelters were underway by mid 1904.
 By August 1905, the mine and smelters were well in production.

+A serious accident occurred in July 1906, Allan Roberts was working at the bottom of a shaft when a large stone fell 100 feet, striking him on the head.
+He suffered a compound fracture of the skull.
+Taken to hospital at Cobar, he was operated upon, and regained consciousness, but was left paralysed on one side.